clvrmktg/clvr/content/insights/your-website-not-about-you/index.md

 +++
-date = 2025-08-23T10:53:48-04:00
-draft = true
-title = 'Your Website Is Not About You' description = "Your website isn’t about you—it’s about your customers.
-Discover why design matters more than looks and how to build a site that truly works."

-categories = ["Web Design"]
-tags = []
+title = 'Your Website Is Not About You' summary = "Most business websites talk too much about the company.
+Here's why your site should focus on your customers instead." description = "Your website isn't about showing how great you are—it's about helping customers solve problems and take action.
+Learn how to build a site that speaks to your audience and grows your business." categories = ["Web Design"] tags = []

 [share]
-path = ""
+path = "cover.jpg"
-alt= ""
+alt= "A Bahamian shop owner smiles as he helps a customer try on a necklace inside a colorful local craft store, highlighting a customer-focused experience."

 [feature]
-path = ""
+path = "bahamian-business-owner-helping-customer.jpg"
-alt= ""
+alt= "A Bahamian shop owner smiles as he helps a customer try on a necklace inside a colorful local craft store, highlighting a customer-focused experience."
 # This is optional
 figcaption = ""